YichengDWu/interface/README.md

-# Dynamic Interfaces in Mojo
+# Anyamic Interfaces in Mojo

 This project provides a proof-of-concept implementation of a dynamic interface system in Mojo, similar to `std::any` in C++ or `Box<dyn Trait>` in Rust.
 It utilizes a global registry and vtables to allow storing objects of any type in a generic `Object` container and dynamically casting them to specific interfaces at runtime.